MagnetTileMan/Twinskaraoke/README.md

 - [@NELC-Official](https://github.com/NELC-Official) (NELC-Official)

-> **Update : We are officially live on TestFlight, sea installation info below!
+> **Update : We are officially live on TestFlight, see installation info below!
 Stay tuned for the App Store!**
 >
 > Note: The watchOS app is still 100% in development please be patient with us, thank you!